arjunvnair/ParfA/README.md

     }
 }
 ````
-Daunting, right?
+Scary, right?
 Let's take a look at this same program in ParfA:
 ````
 ask "What is the length?"
 create number length store answer